How to Get a $5,000 Loan

 Prepare Income and Employment Paperwork

 A missing document stalls approval faster than a mediocre credit score.
-Prepare these before you begin.
+Have these ready before you begin.

-Lenders may also request proof of address.
-A utility bill or lease agreement typically satisfies this.
+Lenders may also request proof of address (utility bill or lease agreement typically satisfies this).
 Upload everything in one batch during business hours to avoid processing delays.

 Submit for Same-Day Processing

-Doing so speeds up document review and puts your file into the same-day processing queue.
-The hard inquiry will drop your score by 3 to 7 points temporarily.
-On-time payments reverse that within a few months.
+Applying early in the day speeds up document review and places your file into the same-day processing queue.
+The hard inquiry will drop your score by 3 to 7 points temporarily-on-time payments reverse that within a few months.

 Verify APR and Fees Before Signing